RhinoCodes/Ebuilder/README.md

 # This project's name has been changed to Ebuilder
-We have renamed Ebuilder Ultra to Ebuilder in preperation for our up coming web framework named Ebuilder Ultra.
+We have renamed Ebuilder Ultra to Ebuilder in preperation for our web framework named Ebuilder Ultra.
 Don't wory thought, this repo isn't going anywhere!
 # Purpose
 The purpose of this is to:<br>